Slowly wandering my way everywhere

 5. But Wait, Now How Do I Get Back to Baños?

 There are a couple of options for returning to Baños once you’ve finished up your adventure along La Ruta de Las Cascadas.
 You can ride back (mostly) uphill those eleven miles; not for the faint of heart (or those who skip leg day).
 Alternatively, you can catch a ride in the back of trucks that wait outside of Pailón del Diablo to take cyclists and their bikes back up.
-We tried to do this, but weren’t successful as it was late in the day once we left the waterfall.
+I tried to do this, but wasn’t successful as it was late in the day once I left the waterfall.
 The drivers wait for their trucks to be full before they make the drive up to Baños.

-Fool Us Once
+Fool Me Once

-We did it.
+I did it.

 Open air bus tour from Baños